normalian/My-Azure-Portal-ChromeExtension/README.md

 ![extension setting image02](img/setting-02.png "extension setting image02")

+For ARM API authentication in v0.4.0, this is now a sign-in flow:

+1. Enter `Tenant ID` and `Client ID`.
+2. Click `save`.
+3. Click `Sign in`.

+No manual access-token copy/paste is required.

 ## Authentication for ARM API (Entra ID)

 This extension now works as an independent OAuth client.
 It does not rely on the Azure portal session token.

+### Quick start (v0.4.0)

+1. Register an Entra ID App as SPA (one-time setup).
+2. Set `Tenant ID` and `Client ID` in the popup.
+3. Click `Sign in`.

+The extension stores tokens in `chrome.storage.local` and refreshes them automatically before expiration.

 ### Important prerequisites